Teaching Learning Methodology

 - Group leaders in lab sessions: This initiative has proved to be highly effective in lab sessions.
 A group leader is selected for each group working on an experiment in each lab session.
 The group leader is made responsible for all the outcomes of the lab session of that particular day.
 Every week in the lab, the group leader is changed so as to pass the responsibility to each student by the end of the semester.
 This inculcates leadership and responsibility in students.

-- Miniature scale models: In many relevant subjects, the faculty encourages the students to make miniature working models of mechanisms and machine components.
+- Miniature scale models: In many relevant subjects, the faculty encourages the students to make miniature working models of mechanisms.
 Thus, enhancing interest and level of learning.

 - Powerpoint presentations: Use of this widely accepted technique is done wherever deemed necessary in the department.
 This has actually become a standard norm in the teaching-learning process and is facilitated by the fact that all our classrooms are well-equipped with high-quality projectors ready for use at any time.

 - Additional effort for weak students: Students unable to score well in the term exams are identified and are given more attention by faculty.
 In many cases, they are tasked with additional assignments to enhance their understanding of their respective subjects.

 - Quiz tests: Apart from the two mid-term tests (prescribed as a standard); students are required to face two additional quiz tests (covering the half syllabus) for each laboratory.
 These quiz tests are developed in the format of common competitive tests (objective tests) to prepare the students for such future exams.